Philip Cezar

 Philip Dudley Cezar (born December 1, 1952) is a Filipino former basketball coach, player and politician.
 Known by the monikers "Mr. Stretch", "Tapal King" and "The Scholar", he was part of the fabled Crispa Redmanizers ballclub of the Philippine Basketball Association that won two Grand Slams in 1976 and 1983.
 He was named the Most Valuable Player in 1980.
 He was also a many-time Philippine national team player in the 1970s.

+Cezar was vice mayor of San Juan, Metro Manila from 1992 to 2001.
+He served as acting mayor of San Juan for two months after mayor Jinggoy Estrada was arrested on April 25, 2001, on charges of plunder.